Evaluation and Prognostic Validation of Deep Regression Models for WSI-Based Gene-Expression Prediction: Results

-We conduct experiments on datasets from the Cancer Genome Atlas (TCGA), for four different cancer types: breast (TCGA-BRCA, $n\!=\!1\thinspace062$ patients), head-neck (TCGA-HNSC, $n\!=\!450$), stomach (TCGA-STAD, $n\!=\!416$) and bladder (TCGA-BLCA, $n\!=\!386$).
-For each dataset, we train deep regression models to output gene-level transcription estimates of $N\!=\!20\thinspace530$ genes (utilizing gene-expression data from UCSC Xena~\cite{goldman2020visualizing}) from the corresponding diagnostic H\&E WSI.
+We first conduct experiments on datasets from the Cancer Genome Atlas (TCGA), for four different cancer types: breast (TCGA-BRCA, $n\!=\!1{,}062$ patients), head-neck (TCGA-HNSC, $n\!=\!450$), stomach (TCGA-STAD, $n\!=\!416$), and bladder (TCGA-BLCA, $n\!=\!386$).
+For each dataset, we train deep regression models to output gene-level transcription estimates of $N\!=\!20{,}530$ genes (utilizing gene-expression data from UCSC Xena~\cite{goldman2020visualizing}) from the corresponding diagnostic H\&E WSI.
 Models are trained and evaluated using 5-fold \emph{site-aware} cross-validation~\cite{howard2021impact}.

-We compare four different types of regression models, all based on patch-level feature vectors extracted from the WSI using frozen UNI~\cite{chen2024uni} or Resnet-IN models (see the \textit{Methods} section for details). \textit{1.
-Direct - ABMIL} uses attention-based multiple instance learning (ABMIL)~\cite{ilse2018attention, laleh2022benchmarking} to directly output a predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$ for the WSI $x$. \textit{2.
-Direct - Patch-Level} removes the trainable ABMIL aggregator and computes $\hat{y}(x) \in \mathbb{R}^N$ as the mean over patch-level predictions. \textit{3.
-Contrastive} instead utilizes contrastive learning~\cite{chen2020simple, radford2021learning} to align WSI and gene-expression representations, and computes $\hat{y}(x) \in \mathbb{R}^N$ as a linear combination of the most similar gene-expression profiles from the train set. \textit{4. kNN} is a simple baseline model (with no trainable parameters) utilizing the k-nearest neighbors algorithm.
-We also evaluate how the accuracy is affected if, instead of training a single model to regress all $N\!=\!20\thinspace530$ genes, multiple models are separately trained to regress subsets of genes and then combined at test-time to output a full predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$.
-The $N\!=\!20\thinspace530$ genes are grouped into subsets either via sequential chunking, or clustering of correlated genes.
+We compare four regression models, all based on patch-level feature vectors extracted from the WSI using a frozen UNI~\cite{chen2024uni} model (see \textit{Methods} for details). \textit{Direct - ABMIL} uses attention-based multiple instance learning (ABMIL)~\cite{ilse2018attention, laleh2022benchmarking} to directly output a predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$ for the WSI $x$. \textit{Direct - Patch-Level} removes the trainable ABMIL aggregator and computes $\hat{y}(x) \in \mathbb{R}^N$ as the mean over patch-level predictions. \textit{Contrastive} instead utilizes contrastive learning~\cite{chen2020simple, radford2021learning} to align WSI and gene-expression representations, and computes $\hat{y}(x) \in \mathbb{R}^N$ as a linear combination of the most similar gene-expression profiles from the train set. \textit{kNN} is a simple baseline model (with no trainable parameters) utilizing the k-nearest neighbors algorithm.
+We also evaluate how the accuracy is affected if, instead of training a single model to regress all $N\!=\!20{,}530$ genes, multiple models are separately trained to regress subsets of genes and then combined at test-time to output a full predicted gene-expression profile $\hat{y}(x) \in \mathbb{R}^N$.
+The $N\!=\!20{,}530$ genes are grouped into subsets either via sequential chunking, or clustering of correlated genes.